This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 TIPS

-• Do not remove covers before cleaning – doing so can damage foam inserts
+• Do not remove cushion covers before cleaning – doing so can damage foam inserts

 • Treat stains in well-ventilated area